spaceboats/spaceboats.github.io/_posts/2014-10-31-building-brighter-lab-resources.md

 [muni-led]: http://coldattic.info/shvedsky/pro/blogs/a-foo-walks-into-a-bar/posts/98

-We were initially going to be quite lazy and just buy the LED board Pavel used, but it was out of stock at the time, and [Andy][andy] thought it might be a good idea to have something to show in the lab before the event held last night, honoring [Dr. Min Kao's gift to the School of Engineering][endowment-kao].
+We were initially going to be quite lazy and just buy the LED board Pavel used, but it was out of stock at the time, and [Prof. Gill][andy] thought it might be a good idea to have something to show in the lab before the event held last night, honoring [Dr. Min Kao's gift to the School of Engineering][endowment-kao].

 [andy]: https://ku-fpg.github.io/people/andygill/
 [endowment-kao]: http://www.kuendowment.org/s/1312/endowment/news.aspx?sid=1312&gid=1&pgid=1713&cid=3361&ecid=3361&crid=0&calpgid=15&calcid=3341